How do you get free dental insurance? Apply for Medicaid and hope your state supports comprehensive oral care benefits.

 Tennessee does not offer free dental insurance for non-pregnant adults through its Medicaid program called TennCare, although enrolled children under 21 have comprehensive oral care benefits.

-Tennessee also provides comprehensive dental benefits to pregnant women over 21 when carrying a baby and twelve months postpartum.
+Tennessee also provides comprehensive dental benefits to pregnant women over 21 carrying a baby and twelve months postpartum.

 Tennessee and thirteen other states restrict adult coverage to emergency dental work exclusively.
 Examples include procedures necessary to control bleeding, relieve pain, or eliminate acute infections and services required to prevent “pulpal death” and the imminent loss of teeth.